'Bulbous pig' tweet candidate reinstated

 Sunderland candidate suspended over Abbott tweet reinstated

-A local election candidate suspended over "offensive" social media posts has been elected and reinstated.
+An election candidate suspended after criticism of "offensive" Twitter posts has been elected and reinstated.

-Antony Mullen's comments on Twitter included calling Labour MP Diane Abbott as a "filthy, bulbous pig".
+Antony Mullen's comments included saying Labour MP Diane Abbott looked like a "filthy, bulbous pig" in a newspaper photograph.

 His suspension by the Conservative Party at a national level has been lifted "with immediate effect".

-Mr Mullen apologised for his comments but said he was "appalled and shocked at the attempts to brand me as a racist".
+Mr Mullen apologised but said he was "appalled and shocked at the attempts to brand me as a racist".

 "I wish to state that I did not at anytime intend to cause offence to anyone," he said.